josefemanuele/GoodReadsWebScraper/README.md

 In scraped.txt you can find all of the book urls that have been analysed.

-This project was made as an assistance task for the course of "Algorithmic Methods for Data Mining", held at "La Sapienza" University of Rome.
+This project was made as an assistance task for the course of "Algorithmic Methods for Data Mining" held at "La Sapienza" University of Rome.